wp-plugins/toggle-comments/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Toggle Comments allows you to turn WordPress comment functionality on or off.
+Toggle Comments allows you to turn globally WordPress comment functionality on or off.

 == Description ==
-Inspired by comment 23 on trac ticket [#27111](https://core.trac.wordpress.org/ticket/27111#comment:23) this plugin allows you to:
+Inspired by comment 23 on trac ticket [#27111](https://core.trac.wordpress.org/ticket/27111#comment:23) this plugin allows you to globally toggle comment functionality across your WordPress installation including:

 * Disable support for comments and trackbacks in post types
 * Close comments on the front-end